About The Author

 He earned his BA in English Literature at Long Island University, C.W.
 Post.

 The Work of Wrestling represents his combined love of arts analysis and professional wrestling.

 He's been writing about wrestling since 2012, he appeared as a guest on EP365 of The Steve Austin Show podcast, and his work has been shared by Mick Foley, Charlotte, Sami Zayn, Bayley, Sasha Banks, Austin Aries, and Paul Heyman.

 His arts analysis style has been heralded as the future of pro-wrestling journalism.

 Professional wrestling is an art.
-This website is dedicated to that simple truth.
+The Work of Wrestling podcast and website is dedicated to exploring that simple truth.

 Together we will arrive at a deeper understanding of what makes wrestling work!